shiyuhang0/prisma-dege-functions/README.md

 Edge functions are serverless functions at The Edge.
 They are written in JavaScript or TypeScript and run on a global network.
 It allows running server-side code geographically close to end users and enjoy lower latency.

 This sample application shows how you can work with TiDB Cloud and edge functions.
+And here is a [live demo](https://vercel-edge-functions-prod.vercel.app/) build on vercel.

 ## Set up TiDB Cloud